cqbaoyi/w601a-excel-agent-development/README.md

    - Display results, graphs, and column traceability

 ### Voice Input

+Voice input uses the browser's Web Speech API to convert speech to text.
+The transcribed text is then sent to the backend for analysis.

 1. Click "Start Voice Input" button
 2. Speak your question (supports Chinese and English)